It was Friday night, and I was alone.

 I began the day envisioning a night full of laughter, deep conversation, and good food.
 But three minutes earlier, my friend had texted me to cancel our dinner plans.

 At first, I felt like I understood.
 She’s been very busy, I told myself.
-But I couldn’t help tallying up the amount of times she had cancelled in the past two months: this was the fifth.
+But I couldn’t help tallying up the number of times she had canceled in the past two months: this was the fifth.
 It felt like too many.

 I was beginning to think that maybe there was something she wasn’t telling me.
 Maybe she just didn’t want to hang out anymore.
 Maybe I was too boring.

 Then I felt angry.
 Doesn’t she respect me enough to tell me if she has a problem with me?
 I thought.
 Why should I keep trying when she clearly doesn’t care?
 I thought about sending her a passive-aggressive text.
 I thought about telling her she was a bad friend.

 In the midst of my anger, I thought of James’s encouragement to be “quick to listen, but slow to speak and slow to become angry” (James 1:19).
 I also remembered Jesus’s advice: “If your brother sins against you, go to him and show him his fault.
 But do it privately, just between yourselves.
 If he listens to you, you have won your brother back” (Matthew 18:15-18).

 Although I was hurt and wanted to put my friend in her place, I knew the healthiest choice was to ask for an open conversation.